EarthlySkies/kura5-savehelper/README.md

-This helper aims to allow users to avoid the hassle of manual save management.
+This helper aims to allow users to avoid the hassle of manual save management for [Kura5](https://chickenhat.itch.io/kura5-bonds-of-the-undying).
 It is written in Python, runs under Python 3 and aims to be cross-platform compatible.
 The project is open-source software, so feel free to use, copy, modify and redistribute this software under the license terms.

 # Installation and usage
 1. Download the latest release from the [releases page](https://github.com/EarthlySkies/kura5-savehelper/releases)